Dojo-Open-Source-Project/samourai-dojo/doc/DOCKER_setup.md

-                                  dojo.sh logs indexer        : display the logs of the internal indexer dojo.sh logs nodejs         : display the logs of NodeJS modules (API, Tracker, PushTx API, Orchestrator) dojo.sh logs explorer       : display the logs of the Explorer
+                                  dojo.sh logs indexer        : display the logs of the internal indexer dojo.sh logs nodejs         : display the logs of NodeJS modules (API, Tracker, PushTx API, Orchestrator) dojo.sh logs explorer       : display the logs of the Explorer dojo.sh logs soroban        : display the logs of the Soroban instance

                                 Available options:
                                   -n [VALUE]                  : display the last VALUE lines